ridgeworks/arithmetic_types/README.md

 #### Introduction
 Prolog has provided functional arithmetic since the very early days, and support for user defined functions was often provided via predicates which had the result as the last argument.
-When SWI_Prolog introduced optimized arithmetic, this capability was dropped, but a partial solution was provided using `library(arithmetic)`:
+When SWI-Prolog introduced optimized arithmetic, this capability was dropped, but a partial solution was provided using `library(arithmetic)`:
 ```
 /** <module> Extensible arithmetic